Study visit to a non-European country

 -

-Make sure to upload all documents correctly and use the template for your letter of motivation.2.
 The Presidential Advisory Board for International Affairs at the University of Bayreuth decides on the selection of applicants.
+Feedback on placement offers is provided via the MoveON application portal.

 - Important documents for your study visitHide